Hyperbole is Dead or Writing for Trust

 I have never bashed Google to get publicity like many bloggers do covering other topics.

-In contrast I focused on the positive outcomes of this: how I can write again for readers not search engine spiders for instance.
+In contrast I focused on the positive outcome of this: how I can write again for readers not search engine spiders for instance.

 People know me